robbert-vdh/yabridge/README.md

     `src/wine-host/editor.{h,cpp}`.
 - Add missing details if any to the architecture section.
 - Rewrite parts of this readme.
+- Briefly verify that this also works fine in Reaper and Ardour.
 - Document wine32 support.

 ## Tested with